 For Traffic Control Officer, the TTC plan shall clearly indicate the intended use of the officer(s) during each phase of construction, the need for the service, the number of officers needed, and the required man-hours.
 Traffic Control Officer will be paid for under pay item 102-14 - Traffic Control Officer HR.
-Complete documentation that complies with the TTC plan shall be included in the Computation Book.
+Complete documentation that complies with the TTC plan shall be included in the calculations sub-directory of the project directory.